-The Balcony remains the main backpacker pad in Kratie but what sells it is the balcony rather than the rooms.
+Grass remains the main backpacker pad in Kratie but what sells it is the balcony rather than the rooms.
 The rooms are very well-sized but the bathrooms and especially the water pressure leave something to be desired.
 Their food is great, so if you do stay elsewhere be sure to swing by to enjoy the balcony.

+Star Guesthouse is also on the market, and is the cheapest place we looked at in town and it’s most definitely a place where you get what you pay for.
+They’re above Tokae Restaurant, a good spot for a meal.
 If you’d prefer something that is less of a guesthouse and more of a mini-hotel, the Heng Heng II (which sits right beside the Heng Heng Kratie Guesthouse) is excellent value, with smart rooms and good facilities.

 While a couple of hotels, including some of the above, can be booked online with Agoda, in practice there is little need to book ahead as Kratie never gets all that busy — and that’s half the charm.

-Last updated on 6th March, 2015.
+Last updated on 26th April, 2016.